-- Disbursement dates for financial aid, assuming all requirements are met, are August 27, 2018 for Fall term and January 14, 2019 for Spring term. - Students must maintain Satisfactory Academic Progress (see page 11) to be eligible for consideration for financial aid. - Estimated Loan Fees of \$60 are included in the student's Cost of Attendance if a Federal Direct Loan is included in the student's financial aid package.
-If you choose to decline the Federal Direct Loan(s) the Loan Fees must be removed, resulting in a \$60 decrease to your eligibility for need-based aid.
-This may reduce your need-based grant assistance by \$60 as well.
+- Disbursement dates for financial aid, assuming all requirements are met, are August 23, 2021 for Fall term and January 10, 2022 for Spring term. - Students must maintain Satisfactory Academic Progress (page 13) to be eligible for consideration for financial aid. - Estimated Loan Fees of \$70 are included in the student's Cost of Attendance if a Federal Direct Loan is included in the student's financial aid package.
+If you choose to decline the Federal Direct Loan(s) the Loan Fees must be removed, resulting in a \$70 decrease to your eligibility for need-based aid.
+This may reduce your need-based grant assistance by \$70 as well.
 In this event, you will be notified of a revision to your aid package. - Recipients of federal Title IV aid are entitled to a timely disbursement of a credit balance (if one exists) to assist with the purchase of books and supplies.
-Students who are eligible for federal Title IV aid, who have met all eligibility requirements by ten days prior to the beginning of the term, and whose total financial aid (excluding Federal Work-Study) exceeds billable charges will receive a refund check in the amount of the actual credit balance or \$550, whichever is less.
-The refund will be mailed or direct deposited on the Friday prior to the start of classes. - If your financial aid package includes funding from an endowed scholarship, you may be asked by the Development Office to send a thank you note to the scholarship donor.
-You are strongly encouraged to comply with this request. - Aid offered by the University is contingent upon the availability of funds from federal, state, agency, and institutional sources.
-Offers may be reduced or withdrawn if such funds are not actually received. - The offer of aid is void if incorrect or false information was provided on the application for aid. - If the amount of any grant, scholarship or assistantship (that is, any gift aid) included in the financial aid award exceeds the total of tuition, fees, books, supplies, and equipment required for course work, the excess amount must be included in gross income as reported to the Internal Revenue Service and may be subject to taxation.
+Students who are eligible for federal Title IV aid, who have met all eligibility requirements by ten days prior to the beginning of the term, and whose total financial aid (excluding Federal Work-Study) exceeds billable charges will receive a refund check in the amount of the actual credit balance or \$500, whichever is less.
+The refund will be mailed or direct deposited on the Friday prior to the start of classes. - Aid offered by the University is contingent upon the availability of funds from federal, state, agency, and institutional sources.
+Offers may be reduced or withdrawn if such funds are not actually received. - The offer of aid is void if incorrect or false information was provided on the application for aid. - If the amount of any grant, scholarship or assistantship (any gift aid) included in the financial aid offer exceeds the total of tuition, fees, books, supplies, and equipment required for course work, the excess amount must be included in gross income as reported to the Internal Revenue Service and may be subject to taxation.
 If the aid requires any service in return (for example, teaching or research), then all of the aid may need to be included in gross income.

-Financial Aid Awards in Future Years
+Financial Aid Offers in Future Years